- AdventHealth

 Though their work has become infinitely more complex, Angelia’s doctors, nurses, dentists, therapists, and psychologists remain focused on continuing to provide the wholistic care that is the hallmark of Seventh-day Adventist health care.
 That, combined with the “very high spirit of freedom” ingrained in the Ukrainian people, provides the fuel to keep them going until the time comes when “all our team will have enough time to be restored.”

-To assist in the efforts of Angelia Clinic, as well as those being undertaken by the Ukrainian Seventh-day Adventist Church and the Adventist Development & Relief Agency (ADRA), donations, as of Monday, March 28, had exceeded $225,000.
+To assist in the efforts of Angelia Clinic, as well as those being undertaken by the Ukrainian Seventh-day Adventist Church and the Adventist Development and Relief Agency (ADRA), donations, as of Monday, March 28, had exceeded $225,000.
 AdventHealth team members contributed more than $160,000 through payroll donations and more than $64,000 has been donated via the Global Missions website.

 “The donation from AdventHealth is significant,” Dr. Bondarenko says.
 “It was impossible to start the process of good mobile clinics without this donation.
 Now we are able to finish purchasing vans and outfitting them” to provide necessary care, including dental and ob-gyn services.
 Three vans will serve as mobile clinics to “help people where they are.”